andyl/modex/README.md

 ## Naming Conventions

-We want to extend Elixir core modules such as `Map`, `Enum`, and the like.
+With Modex we extend Elixir core modules such as `Map`, `Enum`, and the like.
 To keep module and function names distinct, we use the following naming
 conventions:

 1) Namespace all extended modules under `Modex`.